 Osteopaths believe that the body functions a “whole unit”, and that a strain in one area can have a knock on effect on another interconnected part of the body.
 We believe that the structure of the body and how it functions are intimately linked.
 Therefore a healthy musculoskeletal system is essential to the health of the whole body.

 Cranial Osteopathy is based on the belief that by using very gentle pressures on the head and body, may help you to feel more relaxed and comfortable.

 Is it just for babies and children?

-Gemma Irvine is a specialist in using Cranial Osteopathy, having trained with The Sutherland Cranial College (SCC) and The Osteopathic Centre for Children (OCC), including work on the Neonatal wards, with premature babies, at North Middlesex Hospital.
+Gemma Irvine and Denise Blount are specialists in using Cranial Osteopathy, having trained with The Sutherland Cranial College (SCC) and The Osteopathic Centre for Children (OCC).

 Cranial Osteopathy is performed by fully qualified and registered osteopaths.
 Cranio-sacral therapy is sometimes offered at certain clinics but please be aware that the training and regulations are very different from that undertaken by an Osteopath.

 For more information about the regulation and training of Osteopaths, visit The General Osteopathic Council – you can be sure you’re in safe hands.

 View Meera Syal’s cranial osteopathy video ‘Me and my Goldfish’:

 ‘How cranial osteopathy can help soothe away your baby’s colicky cries.’
 (Click link below)